shivannis/xandr-docs-public/xandr-docs/articles/invest/viewability-faq.md

 ---
-title : Microsoft Invest - Viewability FAQ description : This article lists the frequently asked questions that address where to find Xandr viewability data and the key metrics associated with it.
+title: Microsoft Invest - Viewability FAQ
+description: This article lists the frequently asked questions that address where to find Xandr viewability data and the key metrics associated with it. ms.date: 10/28/2023
 ---

 # Microsoft Invest - Viewability FAQ